baraline/convst/README.md

 ## Installation

 The package support Python 3.7 & 3.8.
-You can install the package via pip using `pip install convst`.
+You can install the package and its dependencies via pip using `pip install convst`.
 To install the package from sources you can download the latest release on github and run `python setup.py install`.
 This will install the package and automaticaly look for the dependencies using `pip`.

 We recommend doing this in a new virtual environment using anaconda to avoid any conflict with an existing installation.
 If you wish to install dependencies individually, you can the strict dependencies used in the `requierements.txt` file.

 An optional dependency that can help speed up numba, which is used in our implementation is the Intel vector math library (SVML).
 When using conda it can be installed by running `conda install -c numba icc_rt`

+Requiered packages do not include packages not related to CST, the following packages could be useful if you want to run some other scripts in the archive:

+0. `wildboard` used for ShapeletForestClassifier
+1. `networkx` used to generate critical difference diagrams

 ## Tutorial
 We give here a minimal example to run the `CST` algorithm on any univariate dataset of the UCR archive: